 RCE - The rising edge of RCE should identify the sign bit of a receive word on RDD.
 The next falling edge of RDC, after a rising RCE, loads the first bit of the PCM word into the receive register.
 The next seven falling edges enter the remainder of the PCM word.
 On the ninth rising edge, the receive word is transferred to the receive buffer register and the A/D sequence is interrupted to commence the decode process.
-In the asynchronous mode and with an 8 kHz transmit sample rate, the receive sample rate should be between 7.5 and 8.5 kHz.
-Two receive words may be decoded each transmit frame to allow on chip conferencing.
+In the asynchronous mode and with an 8 kHz transmit sample rate, the receive words may be decoded each transmit frame to allow on chip conferencing.

-RDD is the digital data input.
+$\ensuremath{\text{RDD}}$ is the digital data input.
 It operates synchronously with RDC and RCE.
-The data format is determined by the $Mu/A\ pin$.
+The data format is determined by the Mu/A pin.